On Monday, Aug. 21, 2017, our Union Academy family shared an out-of-this-world experience when a total solar eclipse swept across the United States.

 All 1,700 students, 200-plus staff members, and many UA family members from both Upper and Lower Campus gathered on the Union Academy football field to witness the anomaly.
 Thanks to a generous donation from Thrivent Financial, the school had enough eclipse viewing glasses for all students, faculty, and staff to safely enjoy the afternoon.

-Though the eclipse only reached 98% totality in our area, it was a total success at bringing all our cardinals together.
+Though the eclipse only reached 98 percent totality in our area, it was 100 percent successful at bringing all our Cardinals together.
 Our youngest and oldest students were grouped into “families” that wore matching t-shirts and sat together to watch the eclipse.

 “The little kids were too cute,” UA senior Louise Mills said.
 “It was great to be able to spend the day with them.”